Aloe x ‘Christmas Carol’

 |Common Pests:||Aphids, gall mites, snout weevils, soft scale||Common Diseases:||Aloe rust, bacterial soft rot, basal stem rot.|

 Growing ‘Christmas Carol’ made me aware of just how fun and colorful members of the succulent family can be.

 If you’ve also given this aloe variety a go, or have any questions, please share your thoughts in the comments section below.
 (Singing a favorite carol while you do, or mentioning it, is entirely optional, but fun!)

-To learn more about growing succulents in your home, check out these guides next:
+To learn more about caring for aloe plants in your home, check out these guides next: